As close to the landscape, wildlife and grandeur around Svalbard as possible!

 Be part of the crew on board

 SeilNorge will provide skipper, co-skipper and a dedicated Svalbard guide on board.
 The guide and remaining crew on board take responsibility for being polar bear watch on land.
-En route for sail or motor, we include everyone in the sailing and all tasks onboard.
+En route for sail or motor, we include everyone in the sailing and all tasks on board.
 From standing behind the helm and hoisting sails, to cooking, cleaning and planning the sailing legs.
 We mostly sail around the clock and divide everyone into watch teams.
 Where we rotate with 4 hours on and 8 hours off.
 In addition, we add a few shorter shifts each afternoon, so that the night shifts also rotate between the watch teams throughout the expedition.
 When we are at anchor we always rotate the shifts with one awake anchor watch, while the rest can sleep.

 Our Svalbard circumnavigation is primarily a major exploration, but also a great opportunity to learn a lot about sailing and navigation.
 Not least the use of a boat as a starting point for explorations and experiences ashore.
 Are you ready for the summer’s great polar adventure?